vertelab/odoo-record-keeping/record-keeping/README.rst

 To use this module, you need to:

-#.
-Have rights to access attachments in general.
+* Have rights to access attachments in general.
-#.
-Go to the attachment form and make your changes.
+* Go to **Record-keeping and all attachments will be visible
+* Create or edit an attachment with record-keeping data.

 Bug Tracker
 ===========